c-hartmann/D-Bus-the-mini-README/README.md

 Objects offer Interfaces.

 Objects pathes are mainly made of characters, digits, underscores and slashes (!).
-(See the distinction to the naming of Services, that contains dots).
+(See the distinction to the naming of Services, that uses dots as delimizers).
 So basicly Object Pathes resemble Linux filesystem pathes, as they always start with a slash ('/').

 ### Interfaces